 A general rule of thumb is to place the CTA somewhere after the initial pitch and repeat near the end.
 Be sure it's clear, concise, and visually appealing so it compels the reader to clickthrough on your CTA.

 Sending emails from a no-reply address is no longer encouraged.
 Consider sending your messages, especially welcome messages, from a personal email address and add that person’s email signature at the bottom with their contact information.
 This shows the reader there’s a representative of the company to communicate with on a human level.

 5. Clear Branding

 Plain-text email campaigns are becoming increasingly popular.
-In fact, a HubSpot study found that emails with fewer HTML elements are more effective in terms of clickthroughs among other metrics.
+In fact, emails with fewer HTML elements are more effective in terms of clickthroughs among other metrics.

 Plain text emails are the most mobile-friendly and less likely to be blocked by email service providers.
 However, you will still want to play around with your header and footer, signature, logo, and font to clearly convey the brand message in your welcome email.

 6. Straight-to-the-Point Subject Line

 While it’s been mentioned that welcome messages are opened more often, it really comes down to how effective your subject line is.
 This is because 35% of email recipients open emails based on the subject line alone.